omarcarreon/chatbot_api/README.md

 # Validate that the .env file matches the one provided in the ZIP project sent by email

-# Start the service with Docker
-make run
 ```

 ### Option 2: Manual Installation